 Exterior Finish:Covered with 146,000 square feet of Mo-Sai stone facing, a mixture of crushed quartz and white Portland cement quarried in Utah and Nevada.
 The wainscot around the exterior is Rockville granite from Minnesota

-Ordinance Rooms:Four ordinance rooms (four-stage progressive) and ten sealing
+Ordinance Rooms:Four instruction rooms (four-stage progressive), ten sealing rooms, and one baptistry